Julie A. White, Ph.D.

 Matthew A. Campbell, Ed.D.

-Matthew A. Campbell has served as Interim President of Pierce College Puyallup since February, 2022.
-Previously, he served as Vice President of Learning and Student Success at Puyallup for the past eight and a half years where he led many efforts to advance equitable student access, persistence, and successful completion/transition .
+Matthew A. Campbell has served as President of Pierce College Fort Steilacoom since May 2023.
+Previously, he served as Interim President of Pierce College Puyallup and Vice President of Learning and Student Success, where he led many efforts to advance equitable student access, persistence, and successful completion/transition .

 Campbell has served on a number of commissions and committees at the state and national level, and completed the Aspen Presidential Fellowship for Community College Excellence in 2020.
 While he has served a variety of institutions, from professional schools to research universities, community colleges are where he finds his deepest sense of purpose.